 The average surgery time for endoscopic microdiscectomy in our sample was 120 minutes, which can be compared to other similar studies.
-The absence of epidural fibrosis and immobilization of the nerve roots, which are normal after open surgery, results in shorter hospital stays.20 During endoscopic technique, the epidural vein system remains unchanged.
+The absence of epidural fibrosis and immobilization of the nerve roots, which are normal after open surgery, results in shorter hospital stays.
+[20] During endoscopic technique, the epidural vein system remains unchanged.
 This aids in the prevention of venous stasis and chronic nerve root swelling.
-Rapid healing can be aided by minimizing surgical damage to myo-ligament structures.
-Furthermore, traumatic nerve excision does not need any additional bone removal or broad skin incisions.21 The risk of scars, blood loss, infection, and anesthesia complications is greatly decreased or removed.
+Rapid healing can be aided by minimizing surgical damage to myoligament structures.
+Furthermore, traumatic nerve excision does not need any additional bone removal or broad skin incisions.
+[21] a The risk of scars, blood loss, infection, and anesthesia complications is greatly decreased or removed.
 All of this leads to less discomfort in the postoperative phase in endoscopically treated patients, reducing the need for postoperative analgesia and, as a result, potential radial pain, despite root pain relief in the operated patients.
-Since the paravertebral muscles are not shortened, they shrink and are badly weakened as a result.22 mobilization and less postoperative discomfort, endoscopic discectomy was found to be superior to traditional discectomy in terms of short-term outcomes.
+Since the paravertebral muscles are not shortened, they shrink and are badly weakened as a result.
+[22]

 On longer follow-up, endoscopic and microscopic discectomies are similarly secure and reliable procedures for lumbar disc removal.
-However, because of early
+However, because of early mobilization and less postoperative discomfort, endoscopic discectomy was found to be superior to traditional discectomy in terms of short-term outcomes.